hardpixel/unite-shell/README.md

 * Moves legacy tray icons to the top panel.
 * Moves notifications to the right.
 * Hides activities button.
+* Adds desktop name to the top panel.

 Settings are provided to enable/disable or customize the available tweaks.